 Chris Galliers, Chairman of the Game Rangers Association of Africa, noted: “The Rangers never signed up to becoming military personnel so they haven’t traditionally had the skills to confront people who are well-trained and have military capabilities.”
 Many have nothing but a sharp stick, or a machete to protect themselves, which clearly puts them in great danger.

 “Some of them work in isolation and make incredible sacrifices.
 The job can put huge pressure on families.
 Rangers have to be ready 24/7 as you can’t tell the poachers when they’re allowed to come.
-It’s vital that we find the right guys with
+It’s vital that we find the right guys with the passion for the job.
+Otherwise, there’s a danger that the poorly paid rangers will take bribes from the militia,” he said.

 In Mozambique for example, 30 rangers were arrested for their role in helping poachers to butcher the nation’s remaining 15 rhinos.
 The animals were discovered in the Great Limpopo Transfrontier Park, a wildlife reserve along Mozambique’s southern border where rhinos numbered in the hundreds a decade ago.